Skip to content

 FQDN of the Final Panel

-The application is accessible via the Fully Qualified Domain Name (FQDN) following the pattern: jenkins-marketplace-app<Server ID>.hostkey.in:443
+The application is accessible via the Fully Qualified Domain Name (FQDN) constructed using the prefix jenkins-marketplace-app and the specific Server ID.
+The format is:

-Replace <Server ID> with the specific identifier assigned to the server instance.
-The connection is established over HTTPS (port 443).
+Replace <Server ID> with the actual identifier assigned to the server instance.

 File and Directory Structure

-• /root/nginx: Directory containing the Nginx container configuration files.
+• /root/nginx: Directory containing the Docker Compose configuration for the proxy.

-• /data/nginx/user_conf.d: Directory storing custom Nginx configuration files for the specific domain.
+• /data/nginx/user_conf.d: Directory storing custom Nginx configuration files for the application.

-• /usr/share/keyrings/jenkins-keyring.asc: Location of the GPG key for the Jenkins repository.
+• /usr/share/keyrings/jenkins-keyring.asc: GPG key for the Jenkins repository.

 Application Installation Process

-The Jenkins application is installed via the standard Debian package manager using the official Jenkins repository.
-The installation process includes:
+The Jenkins application is installed as a native system service using the official Jenkins repository.
+The process includes the following steps:

 Docker Containers and Their Deployment

-The proxy and SSL management are handled by Docker containers.
-The container is deployed using docker compose from a configuration file located at /root/nginx/compose.yml.
+A reverse proxy and SSL termination layer is deployed using Docker.
+The deployment utilizes a docker compose file located at /root/nginx/compose.yml.

 • Volumes: